Woutitit/woutitit.github.io/index.md

 - [Phase and phase cancellation](/in-depth/phase-and-phase-cancellation.md)

 ## How-to
-More specific articles that are either too big, too specific or too hard to really categorize.
-They are like one-offs that are very handy to reference when doing a more specific thing.
-Though they won't contain the full story which is when you'd consult the more in depth articles.
 - [Timbre and layering](/in-depth/timbre-and-layering.md)
 - [Sidechaining](/in-depth/sidechaining.md)
 - [How to mix kick, snare and bass](#hi)